AdityaPandey-DEV/Word--Pdf-Service/README.md

-# Render PDF Service
+# Word PDF Service

 A Node.js service for converting DOCX files to PDF using LibreOffice.
-Designed to run on Render and handle asynchronous document conversion.
+Designed to run on Render, Fly.io, or any Node.js hosting platform and handle both synchronous and asynchronous document conversion.

 ## Features